-- Facilitate the payment of future AVC contributions into the new arrangement with Fidelity. - Preparing an engagement policy implementation statement, in line with statutory regulations, that describes how the Trustee has followed certain policies (including those relating to stewardship) in the Statement of Investment Principles and the Trustee's voting behaviour during the Scheme year. - Continuing to discuss the value for member analysis with the employer to obtain their views.
+- Continued to facilitate the payment of ongoing AVC contributions into the Scheme's current money purchase arrangements with Fidelity. - Discussed the potential options for the historic funds held with Aviva in respect of the COMPS and Aegon for the AVC funds. - Preparing an engagement policy implementation statement, in line with statutory regulations, that describes how the Trustee has followed certain policies (including those relating to stewardship) in the Statement of Investment Principles and the Trustee's voting behaviour during the Scheme year.